lalithasrihitha/voxel_based_radiomics_heatmaps/README.md

 ---

 # Visualization Panels
+Radiomic heatmaps visualize how radiomic features vary across the tissue region.
+Instead of a single numeric value, heatmaps reveal the **spatial distribution of intensity and texture patterns**, helping researchers understand tissue heterogeneity and interpret radiomics features within the anatomical context.
 Each generated image contains the following panels:

 ### Panel 1 — Anatomical Image (T2W) with ROI